The gospel of grace is not a philosophy to debate or a lifestyle to adopt. It is the power of God that saves those who receive it.

 I have heard hundreds, if not thousands of testimonies illuminating the different ways people pay for grace.
 The penalties I have listed come up again and again.
 In addition, here are two less common ways you may suffer for trusting in the grace of God.

 7. Trust grace and you may have trouble trusting Christians

-You may find it hard going to church because you are no longer able to tolerate toxic churchianity.
-You can no longer sing the faithless songs of longing or listen to messages that put price tags on the blessings Jesus paid for.
+You may find it hard going to church because you can no longer tolerate toxic churchianity.
+You can’t sing the faithless songs of longing or listen to messages that put price tags on blessings Jesus paid for.
 Although you crave the family life that church should be known for, you’re turned off by the constant calls for more.